Excircles and Excenters

 The tangent length from a vertex to a circle is the distance along a tangent line from that vertex to the point of tangency (distinct from the radius of the circle).

-For the excircle opposite $A$ (centered at $I_A$), the tangent lengths from each vertex are:
+For the excircle opposite (centered at ), the tangent lengths from each vertex are:

 These tangent lengths are fundamental in proving results like the Nagel point and Feuerbach's theorem.